Security Recommendations

 -

-Once a secure session has been established, a renegotiation may be possible (renegotiation refers to an attempt to repeat the negotiation on an existing connection).
+Once a secure session is established, a renegotiation may be possible (renegotiation refers to an attempt to repeat the negotiation on an existing connection).
 There are four types of renegotiation:

 - Secure Client Renegotiation